fuzzymfx/fuzzymfx.github.io/content/posts/c++.md

 tag: "tech"
 ---

 Before starting with this, I wanted to ensure that if at any point you feel that you're not able to undetstand or grasp what is written in this page, that is **totally understandable**.
 These concepts are better understood when practiced, not theoretically.
-So, if you're not able to understand something, don't worry, we'll be coding using these in the next few days, and you'll get a hang of it.
+So, if you're not able to understand something, don't worry, once you start writing code, you'd get a hang of it.

 #### C++